The First International Conference in AI Music Studies

 Accepted papers

-- Nick Collins, Mick Grieson: Avoiding an AI-imposed Taylor’s Version of all music history
+- Nick Collins, Mick Grierson: Avoiding an AI-imposed Taylor’s Version of all music history

 - Ken Déguernel, Petter Ericson, Babtiste Bacot: Music Generative Ai as a pharmakon